projectcalico/calico/networking/ipv6.md

 ---
-title: Configure IPv6
+title: Enable IPv6 only or dual stack
-description: Configure IPv6 for workloads.
+description: Enable IPv6 only or dual stack for workloads.
 canonical_url: '/networking/ipv6'
 ---

 ### Big picture

-Configure {{site.prodname}} IP address allocation to use IPv6 for workload communications.
+Enable {{site.prodname}} IP address allocation to use IPv6 only or dual stack for workload communications.

 ### Value

-Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports using both IPv4 and IPv6 (called "**dual stack**"), as well as IPv6-only.
+Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports:

+- IPv6 only
+  Workloads can communicate over IPv6, initiate connections to IPv6 services, and terminate incoming IPv6 connections.
+- **Dual stack**
+   New pods get IPv6 addresses as well as IPv4 addresses, and can communicate with each other and the outside world over IPv6.

 ### Features